markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories George Washington University/belonging & welcomed.md

 <br>
 <ul style="list-style-type: decimal; margin-left: 20px;">

+- Develop and promote inclusive campus-wide events and programs that encourage interaction among all student groups, including non-Greek and Greek students.
+- Enhance counseling and support services by hiring competent staff and providing timely assistance to students in need.
-- Implement training programs for staff and faculty to enhance their engagement with and support for students.
+- Implement training programs for professors and staff to improve their approachability and supportiveness towards students.
-- Create more inclusive social events and programs that encourage interaction across different groups.
+- Create initiatives that celebrate diversity and foster connections among students from various backgrounds.
+- Streamline administrative processes to be more student-friendly and transparent, reducing unnecessary bureaucratic hurdles.
-- Establish mentorship programs to help new students integrate into the university community.
+- Establish mentorship programs that pair new students with upperclassmen or alumni to help them navigate university life and build relationships.
-- Offer workshops and discussions on diversity and inclusivity to address issues of discrimination and narrow-mindedness.
-- Review and improve administrative processes to ensure they are student-centric and supportive.
-- Encourage student organizations to adopt more inclusive policies and practices.
-- Provide platforms for students to voice their concerns and actively work on addressing them.

     </ul>